Wizards & Muggles: Part 2 A Wizarding “World”

 Big mistake.
 The Goblins, who are very sharp, hadn’t forgotten anything.

 VIII.
-Expanding the Boundaries:
+Redrawing the Boundaries:

-That Muggle-born magical children were suddenly raising havoc out in the mundane world, producing highly noticeable outbursts of spontaneous magic to the point that such disruptions were beginning to require Ministry intervention, was an excellent rallying point for justifying that the wizarding world’s current practices as regarded their Seclusion be retooled to admit limited contact with these children’s Muggle families in the outer mundane world, in order to remove a growing threat to wizarding security.
+That Muggle-born magical children were suddenly raising havoc out in the mundane world, producing highly noticeable outbursts of spontaneous magic to the point that such disruptions were beginning to require Ministry intervention, was an excellent rallying point for justifying that the wizarding world’s current practices as regarded their Seclusion be retooled to admit limited contact with these children’s Muggle families in the outer mundane world in order to remove a growing threat to wizarding security.

 Particularly since there suddenly seemed to be so many of these children.
 And they were causing such a disruption of “natural processes” that they really were endangering the wizarding world’s continued security.

 You can only maintain wizarding secrecy as long as there are no wizards out practicing magic in the full sight of Muggles.
-Intentionally or not, these children were setting off magical catastrophes left and right in the newfangled factories, and this kind of thing was eventually going to seriously compromise the viewpoint among mundanes that magic does not exist — which the MoM had been at such pains to foster over the course of the 18th century.
+Intentionally or not, these children were setting off magical disruptions left and right in those newfangled factories, and this kind of thing was eventually going to seriously compromise the viewpoint among mundanes that magic does not exist — which the MoM had been at such pains to foster over the course of the 18th century.
 There is a very real limit to how much paranormal phenomena that even people who have been encouraged to anticipate a scientific explanation for all unknown phenomena can be expected to overlook...

-And, then, by the opening of the 19th century, the Parliamentary Acts of Enclosure were forcing these people off the land and into the towns and factories.
+And, then, around the turn of the 19th century, the Parliamentary Acts of Enclosure were forcing these people off the land and into the towns and factories.
 Where anyone carrying a partial set of magical traits had an exponentially higher likelihood of meeting and marrying someone from a district that had been passing around a different partial set that provided all of the missing bits.
 We still have no idea how few magical traits it takes to produce a functioning wizard.

 Well, we all know about the kind of bursts of spontaneous Magic that can be produced by a magical child when startled or frightened.
-And even a cursory look at the kind of dangerously unsafe conditions of the early factories suggests that this was a positive invitation to the creation of such breakthroughs.
+And even the most cursory look at the kind of dangerously unsafe conditions of the early factories suggests that this was a positive invitation to the creation of such breakthroughs.
 Children as young as four or five were regularly employed in those factories.

 At this point in history any remaining descendants of the former landed wizarding aristocrats would, predictably, have been the group most in favor of the renewed recruitment of magical children born in the outside world.
-This segment of the population would still have remembered their long-standing tradition of noblesse oblige.
+This segment of the population would probably still have remembered their long-standing tradition of noblesse oblige.
 Their attitudes on the subject were probably something on the order of “Muggle-borns?
 Well we really do need the additional workers, don’t we?
 And a fresh crop of capable retainers could hardly come amiss.”

 But the few remaining descendants of wizarding aristocrats had lost a good deal of their traditional level of influence over policy in the century since Seclusion had been imposed.
 The governing body of the wizarding world was now quite solidly the Ministry of Magic, under the direction of the Wizengamot, whose centralized authority and bureaucratic underpinnings had already expanded to the point that it contained a high percentage of career civil servants descended, in about equal parts, from quasi-aristocratic younger sons of Great Families — which now also included the descendants of the most prominent and wealthy families of wizarding isolationists; the descendants of these Great Houses’ retainers, and the brightest and most talented children of plebeian wizards, “cherry picked” from among the newly qualified Hogwarts graduates.
 There was no longer a built-in consensus, nor were all of these groups prepared to follow the few remaining aristocrats’ lead.